Super Show-Down (2018): Storylines

-The card consisted of ten matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 10 matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 On June 16, 2018, a match between The Undertaker and Triple H was scheduled for Super Show-Down.
 On the August 20 episode of Raw, Triple H spoke about how he reluctantly accepted the rematch as the last match between the two at WrestleMania XXVIII (a Hell in a Cell match with Shawn Michaels as guest referee) was billed as the "End of an Era".
 Triple H added that the tagline of this contest would be "Last Time Ever".
+On the September 17 episode, it was revealed that Kane would be in Undertaker's corner, and Michaels would be in Triple H's corner.

 At SummerSlam, The Miz defeated Daniel Bryan after hitting him with a pair of brass knuckles that his wife Maryse had given him.
 On the following SmackDown, Miz and Maryse mocked Bryan's retirement speech from two years earlier.
 Bryan and his wife Brie Bella came out and confronted them.
-Bryan called Miz a coward for having to cheat to win and revealed that SmackDown General Manager Paige approved of a mixed tag team match between Bryan and Brie and Miz and Maryse at Hell in a Cell, which Miz and Maryse won.
+Bryan called Miz a coward for having to cheat to win and revealed that SmackDown General Manager Paige approved of a mixed tag team match pitting Bryan and Brie against Miz and Maryse at Hell in a Cell, which Miz and Maryse won.
 On August 21, a rematch between Bryan and The Miz was also scheduled for Super Show-Down, where the winner would receive a WWE Championship opportunity.

 Also on August 21, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) were scheduled for a six-man tag team match at the event.
 The Shield reunited to prevent Braun Strowman from cashing in his Money in the Bank contract for the Universal Championship on Reigns on the August 20 episode of Raw, after Reigns retained the title against Finn Bálor.
 This led to a match on the August 27 episode of Raw, in which Reigns and Strowman teamed up to face against Dolph Ziggler and Drew McIntyre.
 During the match, Strowman turned on Reigns and helped Ziggler and McIntyre attack him, turning heel for the second time in his career.
 Following the assault on Reigns, the trio also attacked Ambrose and Rollins when they tried to aid Reigns.
-The next day, The Shield's opponents were revealed to be Strowman, McIntyre, and Ziggler.
+The Shield were then scheduled to face Strowman, McIntyre, and Ziggler at Super Show-Down.